Nininunz/ha-smarthub/README.md

 ## Configuration

 Edit docker-compose.yml to match your environment:
-  - **electric-usage-downloader:** Configure your settings as explained [here](https://github.com/tedpearson/electric-usage-downloader#config) under config
+  - **electric-usage-downloader:** Configure your settings as explained [here](https://github.com/tedpearson/electric-usage-downloader#config) under config.
   - **mqtt:** Enter your MQTT broker address, username, and password.
   - **ha-smarthub:** Customize MQTT topic names and status messages.
 Defaults are safe if you're unsure.
   - **advanced:** Fine-tune scraping intervals and retry behavior.
 Defaults are conservatively set for reliability.